-Kremlin: thousands of arrests due response to protests
+Kremlin: Thousands of arrests at protests necessary response

 Protests have spread across Russia’s 11 time zones over the past two weekends, drawing tens of thousands in the largest show of discontent with Putin’s rule in years.

 In a no-holds-barred response to the protest, police arrested over 10,000 protest participants across Russia and beat scores, according to the OVD-Info group monitoring arrests.
-Many detainees had to spend hours on police buses after detention facilities in Moscow and St. Petersburg quickly ran out of space, or were cramped into cells intended to accommodate far fewer inmates.
+Many detainees had to spend hours on police buses after detention facilities in Moscow and St. Petersburg quickly ran out of space and later were cramped into cells intended to accommodate far fewer inmates.

+One detainee, Almir Shamasov, who spent 10 days at a detention facility in Sakharovo outside Moscow, said he spent 20 hours in a police van suffering from engine fumes or shivering cold when it was cut off.

+“While we were driving, staying, the whole day passed,” he said after being freed late Wednesday.
+“When you sit inside a police van with engine and heat on, the smell of gas or diesel fuel is unbearable.
+When it’s off, the steam comes out of your mouth.”

+Peskov, the Kremlin spokesman, shrugged off questions about detainees waiting on police buses and being squeezed into cramped cells by saying they had themselves to blame.

+“The number of detainees is larger than detention facilities can handle.
+It’s larger than what could be quickly processed, and that, unfortunately, causes such consequences,” Peskov said.
+“Above all, these are the people who took part in unlawful actions.”

-Peskov said that Russia won’t listen to Western criticism of Navalny’s sentencing and police action against protesters.
+He said that Russia won’t listen to Western criticism of Navalny’s sentencing and police action against protesters.

+“We aren’t going to take into account such statements regarding the enforcement of our laws on those who violate them and Russian court verdicts,” Peskov said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.